gustavogeraldelli/data-structures/README.md

 # About
-These implementation were made during the data structure class at college.
+These implementations were made during data structures classes at college.

 # Missing
 - Hash Table